Why Should I Mediate my Dispute?

 Disruption

 Going to court causes a lot of disruption.
-Witnesses have to take time off work, people must assist with discovery of documents and the ongoing time with the dispute not resolved can disrupt and defocus you from other activities core activities at hand.
+Witnesses have to take time off work, people must assist with the collation of documents and the time during which the dispute is not resolved can be disrupted and defocus you from other activities.

 Our courts are generally a public place, except for celebrities with name suppression.
 Happenings within court can be reported on and these events are then open for all to see.
-On the contrary mediation is a confidential process, unless all parties agree otherwise.
+In contrast, mediation is a confidential process, unless all parties agree otherwise.
 What happens in mediation stays in mediation.
-There has been recent case law that has tested this and held up the confidential nature of mediation.
+There has been a recent case that has tested this and held up the confidential nature of mediation.

 Loss of Control

-Once a civil case or arbitration has commenced the parties have lost control of the outcome.
+Once a civil case or arbitration has commenced, the parties have lost control of the outcome.
 They have handed this control over to a Judge or an Arbitrator.
-The evidence accepted is by a set of rules the Judge or Arbitrator will apply.
-What you rely on most may not be accepted & you have very little say otherwise.
+The evidence accepted is by a set of rules which the Judge or Arbitrator will apply.
+What you rely on most may not be accepted and you have very little say otherwise.
 The available remedies for Judges or Arbitrators decisions are somewhat limited.
-In Mediation you keep the control.
-It is a voluntary process, with no limit on what factors or aspects of your story that you want to tell.
+In Mediation, you keep the control.
+It is a voluntary process, with no limit on what factors or aspects of your story you can tell.
 The agreed result has no limitations, thus it can encompass a far vaster array of factors than our Judges or Arbitrators can consider.

 Ongoing Relationship

-A mediated settlement is far more likely to preserve the relationship between the parties as effectively the parties have formed a type of bond in together reaching a solution that they can both accept.
+A mediated settlement is far more likely to preserve the relationship between the parties as, effectively, the parties have formed a type of bond in reaching a solution that they can both accept.
 This can be important for parties in business wanting to continue having a commercial relationship with each other after the dispute is resolved.
-Unfortunately it is rare for two parties to maintain such a commercial or business relationship after one party has sued the other through the courts system.
+Unfortunately, it is rare for two parties to maintain such a commercial or business relationship after one party has sued the other through the courts system.

 Without Prejudice

-All mediations are held on a ‘Without Prejudice” basis.
-That is any offer, admission, concession or statement made at mediation can not be used for or against a party in any subsequent judicial action.
-This is a very important part of mediation as it encourages the parties to be frank & open with each other, with the security of knowing that what they say in mediation can not be used against them to their detriment later on.
-This helps to get to the root of the problem and to uncover any underlying issues that the parties may have that once they are resolved the other aspects of the dispute appear small by comparison and this is then far easier to address.
+All mediations are held on a 'Without Prejudice" basis.
+That is; any offer, admission, concession or statement made at mediation cannot be used for, or against, a party in any subsequent judicial action.
+This is a very important part of mediation as it encourages the parties to be frank and open with each other, with the security of knowing that, what they say in mediation, cannot be used against them to their detriment later on.
+This helps to get to the root of the problem and to uncover any underlying issues that the parties may have.
+Once these are resolved, the other aspects of the dispute appear small by comparison and are then far easier to address.

 Customised Solutions

 The range of solutions parties can create is only limited by their imagination.
-Quite often the mediated agreed solution that meets the needs and interests of both parties is something that our courts do not have the power to order.
-A prime over simple example of this is say two neighbours disputing over who fixes a common boundary fence.
-One neighbour has a good contact for the supply of materials & the other neighbour is a veteran “Do it yourself” person.
-A district court Judge can only order for a party to fix the fence or for the neighbours to split the cost of the fixing the fence on a percentage basis.
-In mediation a possible outcome that the neighbours might conceive with help from a mediator is that one pays and supplies all the materials and the other does the physical fixing.
-In reality what would more than likely happen after the successful mediation is that the neighbour supplying the materials would want to help the other neighbour doing the work.
-The end result being the fence is fixed and more than likely there is a vast improvement in neighbour relations.
+Quite often, the mediated agreed solution that meets the needs and interests of both parties is something that our courts do not have the power to order.
+An over-simplified example of this is two neighbours disputing over who fixes a common boundary fence.
+One neighbour has a good contact for the supply of materials and the other neighbour is a veteran "DIY" person.
+A district court Judge can only order for a party to fix the fence or for the neighbours to split the cost of fixing the fence on a percentage basis.
+In mediation, a possible outcome that the neighbours might conceive, with help from a mediator, is that one pays and supplies all the materials and the other does the physical fixing.
+In reality, what would more than likely happen after the successful mediation, is that the neighbour supplying the materials would want to help the other neighbour do the work.
+The end result being that the fence is fixed and, more than likely, there is a vast improvement in neighbour relations.